-Global demand for nickel is predicted to increases to 2.52 million tonnes in 2020, with output rising to 2.48 million tonnes (International Nickel Study Group, October 2019).
+Global demand for nickel is predicted to increase.
 In the ten-year period, global consumption of nickel was estimated at 1.29 million metric tonnes in 2009 and by 2019 had increased to more than 2.3 metric tonnes.
 As the demand for electric vehicles and electric storage batteries steadily rises year-to-year, demand for nickel is expected to remain strong, should world economies maintain a dynamic rate of growth.

 Certain producing countries wield great influence over the price of nickel, especially Indonesia, which accounts for approximately 20% of the world's total.
 An export ban on unprocessed nickel enacted by the Indonesian government in 2019 led to a sharp increase in nickel prices, which reached US\$18,620 per metric tonne in the fall of 2019.
-China's stainless steel industry; in anticipation of the ban, significantly increased inventories during the year.
-However, due to international trade concerns and its effect on the steel-making industry, prices softened by the end of the year and at the date of this document are currently holding at about US\$16,424 cash per metric tonne, or approximately US\$7.45 per pound.
+China's stainless steel industry, in anticipation of the ban, increased inventories during 2020.
+Although spot nickel prices softened toward the end of 2020, world nickel inventories significantly declined during 2021 causing the spot price to reach US\$9.50 per pound in October 2021.
+At the date of this document, spot prices are currently at about US\$20,128 per metric tonne, or approximately US\$9.13 per pound.